 These are bespoken works, with a specific intention on behalf of the customer.

 In the case of restyling heritage jewelry we can analyze together the possible elements or stones that you wish to keep and modernize.
-We then provide some quick sketches a range of approximate quotes to understand in which direction to proceed with materials and craftsmanship.
+We then provide some quick sketches and a range of approximate quotes to understand in which direction to proceed with materials and craftsmanship.

 The initial consultation and sketches are non binding.

+If you don’t proceed with the commission, they remain in our archive for our future reference.
 If you do decide to proceed, we require a non refundable deposit payment depending on the type of design.

-There are no short cuts to making beautiful jewelry.
-Even the simplest of pieces is the sum of a multitude of technical skills.
-Thanks to Mario's training in the craft of fine jewelry making, we vaunt the technical expertise to take on pretty much any project.
+There are no shortcuts to making harmonious jewelry.
+Even the simplest of pieces is the result of a multitude of technical skills and thanks to Mario's training in the art of fine jewelry making, we have the technical expertise to take on pretty much any project.